soap-dispersed/time-series-project/README.md

 ### Project Goals

 Answer the VP of Products' question:

-    - which product line should we expand.
+    which product line should we expand?

 Maximize effectiveness of product line expansion by identifying the product line with:

 1. the highest profitability, and
 1. the largest amount of room for growth in terms of sales volume.

 ### Initial Questions

-- Which product line should we expand?
+- Is there a product category that has significantly higher profit margins than the others?

-- Is there a product category that is particularly profitable for us?
+- Is there a product category that has significantly lower sales volume than the others?

-- Does one or another product line stand out in terms of sales volume?

-- Does this vary by customer segment?

 ### Data Dictionary